 Beige or Cream Suit

 Beige or cream suits are a popular choice in the summer.
-While these are unsuitable for black tie or formal events, they work well for day time events and smart casual parties.
-Darker colours may overpower the suits and therefore lighter brown or ivory oxfords, brogues and loafers are preferred.
+While these are unsuitable for black tie or formal events, they work well for daytime events and smart casual parties.
+Darker colors may overpower the suits and therefore lighter brown or ivory oxfords, brogues and loafers are preferred.
 Ivory creates a casual look while tan or brown are more dressy.